jakob-schuster/matchbox-docs/content/_index.md

 *matchbox* takes in reads, in FASTA, FASTQ, SAM or BAM formats.
 If no file path is given, *matchbox* expects to receive reads from stdin.

-*matchbox* also requires a configuration script, written in the *matchbox* scripting language, as a `.mb` file.
+*matchbox* also requires a configuration script, written in the *matchbox* scripting language as a `.mb` file.
 This script will tell *matchbox* how to process your reads.

 ```bash
 ./target/release/matchbox -s my_script.mb reads.fq